winft/disman/backends/kwayland/README.md

-# Design of libkscreen's Wayland backend
+# Design of disman's Wayland backend

 This backend uses KWayland's OutputManagement protocol for listing and configuring devices.
 This is described here.

 ## Listing outputs

-KScreen's outputs are created from KWayland::Client::OutputDevice objects, they copy the data into kscreen's Outputs, and update these objects.
+Disman's outputs are created from KWayland::Client::OutputDevice objects, they copy the data into disman's Outputs, and update these objects.
 A list of outputs is requested from the client Registry object.

 ## Configuring outputs